Multiple columns using CSS3

 Introducing CSS Multi-columns

-Although the CSS Multi-column Layout Module specification has been around since April 2011 (eight years ago), browser uptake has been relatively slow (the biggest surprise being Microsoft's early support in IE10) and is still fragmented by vendor prefixes.
+Although the CSS Multi-column Layout Module specification has been around since April 2011 (nine years ago), browser uptake has been relatively slow (the biggest surprise being Microsoft's early support in IE10) and is still fragmented by vendor prefixes.
 At present, global browser support (both full, and partial - via prefixes) is at 85.86%2 so it is certainly something worth becoming familiar with.

 There are a number of different options available (and each of which can be overridden individually for responsive behaviours - see my About page for an example of this), but as with most other properties at least some of these (but not all) can be combined into the single